Rural Enterprise Directory Scotland (REDS)

 How much does it cost to join REDS?

 How much information will be needed to apply for the REDS directory?

-We are aiming to keep the application process as simple as possible, just some basic information, including images, about yourself and your business will be required.
+The application process is simple.
+Just provide some basic information, including images, about yourself and your business.

 Will all information captured in directory sign up be made public?